top of page

 This recipe is incredibly easy, extremely simple, and deeply satisfying.
 Anyone can make it.
 Truly.

-This Recipe makes for 6 to 8 small ramekins
+This Recipe Makes 6 to 8 Small Ramekins

 Ingredients